OI-wiki/i18n/docs/tools/editor/eclipse.md

 Eclipse is a famous cross-platform open-source integrated development environment.
 Eclipse is initially used to develop in Java, and currently it is also used to develop in other programming language like C++, Python and PHP through plug-in.

 Eclipse itself is a framework platform.
-However, support from various plug-ins provides Eclipse good scalability.
-Therefore, many software developers choose Eclipse as their framework to develop their own IDE.
+However, supports from various plug-ins provides Eclipse good scalability.
+Therefore, many software developers choose Eclipse as the framework to develop their own IDE.

-In the beginning, Eclipse is the next generation IDE developed by IBM as an alternative for business software Visual Age for Java.
-In November 2001, it was donated to open-source community, and now it is managed by Eclipse, a non-profit organization of software developers.
+Eclipse is originally the next generation IDE developed by IBM as an alternative of commercial software Visual Age for Java.
+In November 2001, it was donated to open-source community, and is now being managed by Eclipse, a non-profit organization.

 Advantages:
 - Better experience;
-- Easy to getting started.
+- Easy to get started.

 Drawbacks:
 - Eclipse is slower in opening than Visual Studio;